mtlv99/threejs-journey-notes/README.md

 Spanglish warning!
 I'll probably mix Spanish and English while taking notes.

-I will use this for all my ThreeJS notes from now own.
+I will use this for all my ThreeJS notes from now on.

 ## Course